epfl-lara/leon/CODING_GUIDELINES.md

 ### Integration Tests

+Integration tests rely on one or more components of Leon.
+For instance, a test might rely on extraction to build a complex ```Program```, which is then used to test DefOps operations.
+Even though these tests are not self-contained, their dependencies can be assumed correct.
+This allows us to test parts/features that cannot easily be isolated: functions on large programs, solvers, code-gen evaluators.

+### Regression Tests

-Integration tests check that Leon works as expected as a whole, by running it on an entire file and checking its results.
-These tests are slow and should only be used by travis-ci to validate builds.
+Regression tests are meant to ensure that Leon behaves consistently as a whole on a large set of source files.
+Entire features of leon are tested by typically running a full pipeline on several file inputs.
+These tests are slow and are used by travis-ci to validate builds.

-**Important:** If/When an integration test fails, the code fix must be accompanied with unit-tests that would have caught the bug.
-This is a on-demand path to transition from integration tests to unit-tests.
+**Important:** If/When an regression test fails, the code fix must be accompanied with unit or integration tests that would have caught the issue.
+This is a on-demand path to transition from essentially only regression tests to smaller, focused tests.